Ancient history in County Louth

 Hatch’s Castle, Ardee

-Hatch Castle, with its unusual rounded corners, is one of two 14th Century castles in downtown Ardee; however, it is a private home today.
+With its unusual rounded corners, Hatch Castle is one of two 14th-century castles in downtown Ardee; however, it is a private home today.

 ancient history in County Louth